 Voila — Your savings just became income

 As employer pensions become less common, most of us will rely on Social Security and personal savings to help fund retirement.
 Start by determining your annual withdrawal rate.
 This is the amount of money you’ll take each year from your portfolio, including returns and principal.
 You’ll also need to decide which assets to draw down first.
 Keep in mind that with tax-deferred retirement accounts, required minimum distributions kick in once you’re 70½.
 Failing to take one could result in tax penalties.

 Give it away

 With your finances sorted out, you can fully enjoy your new lifestyle.
 So kick back and catch up on all the movies you wanted to see and the books you never had time to read.
-And should you want to talk with a Voya financial professional about your finances, we’ll be close at hand.
+And should you want to talk with a Voya financial professional, we’ll be close at hand.

 The information herein is not intended to be used, and cannot be used by any taxpayer, for the purpose of avoiding tax penalties.
 Taxpayers should seek advice based on their own particular circumstances from an independent tax advisor

 Securities offered through Voya Financial Advisors, Inc. member SIPC.